 It’s also much easier to create genuine relationships with lesser-known influencers and find out how they want to work with you.
 Although you could agree to a one-off sponsored social media post, we recommend building a long-term working relationship with people who genuinely love your brand.
 This could lead to a range of opportunities, such as content or product collaborations (everyone loves freebies), account takeovers and even brand ambassadorships.

 Brand partnerships involve teaming up with one or more brands to create a new product or service, or market your existing offering, making it a mutually beneficial arrangement for all brands involved.
 There are countless benefits to brand partnerships.
 First of all, the more brands involved, the wider the reach as each will be promoting on their channels.
 Joining forces with other brands also gives people something to talk about and look forward to, creating a buzz, which can increase social engagement and mentions.
 It may even get you featured on some of the top publications.
 Here’s a couple of examples of exciting brand collaborations:

-This got coverage in Glamour Magazine, Cosmetics Business, Refinery 29.
+This beautiful example got coverage in Glamour Magazine, Cosmetics Business, Refinery 29.
 The Mirror, Glamour UK and many more top tier publications.

 This collab earned coverage in the Daily Mail, Vogue Business, Evening Standard, Hypebeast and more.

 Just make sure you’re pairing up with like-minded businesses who share the same ethos as you!